PANTHEONtech/lighty/lighty-modules/lighty-gnmi/lighty-gnmi-sb/README.md

 , than it could be added by RPC in runtime.
 Full example can be found inside test [GnmiWithoutRestconfTest](../lighty-gnmi-test/src/test/java/io/lighty/modules/gnmi/test/gnmi/GnmiWithoutRestconfTest.java).

 1. Updating YANG models doesn't require started device.
-So is initialized only lighty Controller and lighty gNMI.
+So this example use only lighty Controller and lighty gNMI modules.
 ```java
         lightyController = new LightyControllerBuilder()
                 .from(ControllerConfigUtils.getConfiguration(Files.newInputStream(CONFIGURATION_PATH)))